bimdata/javascript-api-client/docs/CheckerApi.md

 ## updateChecker

-> IfcChecker updateChecker(cloudPk, id, ifcPk, projectPk, data)
+> IfcChecker updateChecker(cloudPk, id, modelPk, projectPk, data)

 Update some fields of a checker of a model